 All in all, incorporating an in-app loyalty program into your mobile strategy is absolutely imperative for increasing app retention, engaging customers, and driving mobile sales.

 Ready to take the next step in improving your mobile customer experience?
-You can start gathering insightful feedback today with an Apptentive demo.
+You can start gathering insightful feedback today with an Alchemer Mobile (formerly Apptentive) demo.